Port Erin: Buses

 Bus services operate directly via a stop outside the village's railway station to the Island's capital Douglas via Port St Mary, Colby, Castletown, Ronaldsway Airport and Ballasalla, using route numbers 1, 2, 11 and 12; these run about every twenty minutes on weekdays and Saturdays, with a less frequent service on Sundays and after 6.00pm.
 Some of these services (1c and 11b) use an alternative coastal route.
-The route is the iIsland's busiest, partly because it calls at the Island's airport.
+The route is the Island's busiest, partly because it calls at the Island's airport.
 A late evening service also operates on Friday and Saturday evenings, called the Night Owl (Hullaid Oie), which charges higher fares.
 There are also occasional buses to Peel (Service No. 8) via Foxdale; all these buses are within the Island's transport network Bus Vannin, a government-run service which replaced the railway-operated Isle Of Man Road Services in 1976, itself a subsidiary of the railway.